A direction is a legal instrument given pursuant to section 13 of the Government Sector Employment Act 2013 (GSE Act).

 Prior to the commencement of the GSE Act on 24 February 2014, Public Service Commissioner directions were issued pursuant to section 3J of the now-repealed Public Sector Employment and Management Act 2002.

 Note that a ‘directive’ is not a direction, but a policy document which provides mandatory policy guidance.
-Directives are available in the PSC Employment Portal and Policy Directory.
+Directives are available in the Policy Directory.